 I even tweeted it to see what people thought: https://twitter.com/bluemonki/status/560099310415917057

 I’m not entirely naive about this, I’m certain that sometimes I am rude and I may be being inconsiderate.
-Or worse, that people think I am being rude and inconsiderate when it is not my intention.
+Or worse, that people think I am being rude inflatable slide for sale and inconsiderate when it is not my intention.
 What is slightly odd is these are exactly the traits of the recently departed project manager.

 My issue with this statement is the situation from which I believe it arises, a comment like that sticks out in a review, but such a statement should never be made without context.
 What follows is my best guess at the context for the comment.